 ROU assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
 Operating lease ROU assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 As most of our leases do not provide an implicit rate, we generally use our incremental borrowing rate in determining the present value of lease payments.
 Our incremental borrowing rate is based on the estimated rate of interest for collateralized borrowing over a similar term of the lease payments at the commencement date.
 We use the implicit rate when readily determinable.
 The operating lease ROU asset also includes any initial direct costs and lease payments made and excludes lease incentives.
 Our lease terms may include options to extend or terminate the lease when it is reasonably certain that we will exercise that option.
-Lease expense for lease payments related to our operating leases is recognized on a straight-line basis over the lease (those that, at the commencement date, have a lease term of 12 months or less) on our consolidated balance sheets.
+Lease expense for lease payments related to our operating leases is recognized on a straight-line basis over the lease term.
+We have lease agreements with lease and non-lease components, which are generally accounted for separately.
+We do not recognize short-term leases (those that, at the commencement date, have a lease term of 12 months or less) on our consolidated balance sheets.
 Variable lease payments, which are primarily comprised of common-area maintenance, utilities and real estate taxes that are passed on from the lessor in proportion to the space leased by us, are recognized in operating expenses in the period in which the obligation for those payments is incurred.